The Ultimate Guide on Where to Stay in Singapore

 The beautiful and colourful exterior of the Sri Veeramakaliamman Temple in Little India, Singpaore

-In the 1840s, this area was mainly housed by Europeans who lived here for the racecourse and social events.
+In the 1840s, Little India Singapore was mainly housed by Europeans who lived here for the racecourse and social events.
 Then the cattle trade took off and the traders hired Indian migrant workers.

 From here, mosques and Hindu temples were constructed and it has become one of Singapore’s most dynamic regions.